-CT (computed tomography), sometimes called a CAT scan, uses a combination of X-rays and computer technology to produce two-dimensional cross-sectional images (slices) both horizontally and vertically, of the body.
+CT (computed tomography), sometimes called a CAT scan, uses a combination of x-rays and computer technology to produce two-dimensional cross-sectional images (slices) both horizontally and vertically, of the body.

-Unlike conventional X-rays, which take a single picture of a part of the body, computed tomography generates multiple X-ray images in a single examination.
-Despite the large number of images, the total amount of radiation can be less from a CT scan than from some conventional X-ray procedures.
+Unlike conventional x-rays, which take a single picture of a part of the body, computed tomography generates multiple x-ray images in a single examination.
+Despite the large number of images, the total amount of radiation can be less from a CT scan than from some conventional x-ray procedures.

 While much information can be obtained from a regular x-ray, a lot of detail about internal organs and other structures is not available.
 In a CT scan, the x-ray beam moves in a circle around your body.
 This allows many different views of the same organ or structure and provides much greater detail.
 The x-ray information is sent to a computer that displays it in two-dimensional form on a computer.
-While CT scans show the inside of the body in much greater detail than a conventional x-ray, high-resolution CT is available at Franciscan Health when there is a need to see an area in extremely small detail.
+While CT scans show the inside of the body in much greater detail than a conventional x-ray, high-resolution CT is available at Franciscan Health System when there is a need to see an area in extremely small detail.

 CT scans may be done with or without contrast.
 This “contrast” refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue to stand out more clearly.